 - This breach of duty was the exact cause of the individual's trauma

-Most injury attorneys handle cases on a contingent fee basis.
+Most injury attorneys handle cases on a contingency fee basis.
 This means that a client will not face any upfront costs.
-The attorney will only be paid if a favorable outcome is obtained in the case.Lincoln Village Accident FAQs
+The attorney will only be paid if a favorable outcome is obtained.Lincoln Village Accident FAQ

-I’m Ed Smith, a Lincoln Village personal injury lawyer.
 Coming to terms with the aftermath of an accident is never easy.
 Not only do you have to think about your medical treatment, but you also have to deal with the financial concerns of your injuries and their effects on your loved ones.
-If you or someone you love has been injured in an accident through the negligence of someone else, I am here to provide you with free, friendly case advice.
-Please phone me at (209) 227-1931 or toll-free at (800) 404-5400.
+If you or someone you love has been injured in an accident through someone else's negligence, our Lincoln Village personal injury attorneys are here to provide free, friendly case advice.
+Please call us at (209) 227-1931 or toll-free at (800) 404-5400.

 Editor's Note: updated 11.13.23 Image Attribution: "RawPixel" via Pexels ds cha [cs 1041]